vishesh-jaiswal23/dakshayanideploy/README.md

 1. **Log in** – Choose your portal role on the login form, enter the matching email/password pair, then submit.
 Successful logins redirect to the role-specific dashboard.
 When the API is offline (for example on cPanel), the same form validates the bundled demo accounts entirely in the browser.
 2. **Sign up** – Complete the “Create a new account” form with your name, email, password, optional phone/city, and preferred role.
 On self-hosted installs the Node.js API creates the account instantly and signs you in.
 On static-only deployments the form shows contact details (`connect@dakshayani.co.in`) so the team can activate your access manually.

+### Deploying on cPanel

+If you are hosting the portal on shared hosting, follow the step-by-step playbook in [`docs/cpanel-backend-setup.md`](docs/cpanel-backend-setup.md).
+It covers preparing a ZIP archive, uploading it through File Manager, provisioning the Node.js application in Application Manager, and validating that login and signup work for every user role.